Topic

 In the event of a rejection, the foreign service mission shall inform the applicant about the possibility of submitting an application for a residence permit through the Norwegian foreign service mission and the employer’s right to submit such an application from Norway with written authorisation.

-6. The contents of the entry visa
+5. Power of decision and contents of the entry visa